anaolimpiabrito/anaolimpiabrito.github.io/_pages/teaching.md

 <strong>Integral calculus</strong>

 1. Antiderivatives and indefinite integrals
-2. Techniques of integration
+2. Techniques of integration <br>
-    2.1 Integration by substitution
+    2.1 Integration by substitution <br>
-    2.2 integration by parts
+    2.2 integration by parts <br>
-3. The Riemann Integral
+3. The Riemann Integral <br>
-     3.1 Definition and Existence
+     3.1 Definition and Existence <br>
-     3.2 Properties of the Integral
+     3.2 Properties of the Integral <br>
-     3.3 Fundamental Theorem of Calculus
+     3.3 Fundamental Theorem of Calculus <br>
-     3.4 Areas between curves
+     3.4 Areas between curves <br>
-     3.5 The mean value theorem for integrals
+     3.5 The mean value theorem for integrals <br>
-     3.6 Improper Integrals
+     3.6 Improper Integrals <br>
-     3.7 Applications to business and economics
+     3.7 Applications to business and economics <br>